MS Galaxy: History

 The introduction of Tallink's first newbuilding, the cruiseferry Romantika, in 2002 on the cruise service between Tallinn and Helsinki was a success.
 One year after her entry into this service, Tallink's fiercest competitor Viking Line, announced that they would withdraw their flagship Cinderella from the same route, replacing her with the more freight-oriented Rosella.

 This led Tallink to order a bigger ship to replace the Romantika on 28 October 2004.
 Romantika, in turn, was needed to join her newly delivered sister ship, the Victoria I, on the Tallinn–Stockholm route.

-Design & construction
+Design and construction

 Building of the new ship commenced in early 2005 and her keel was laid on 21 April.
 The shipyard was Aker Finnyards, Rauma.
 The Rauma shipyard had previously built the Romantika and the Victoria I. On 1 December 2005, the new ship was launched and christened as Galaxy.

 Designed as a carefully enlarged replica of the Romantika, the Galaxy is longer and has additional cabins and public areas.
 Leaving behind the external livery scheme introduced on the Romantika and her sister, the Galaxy sports a white hull with a cloud decorated blue superstructure, along with a number of different animals painted on her sides.
 The design of the livery was made by the Estonian artist Navitrolla.